XRPLF/xrpl-dev-portal/content/reference-rippled.md

 If you are specifying XRP without an amount (typically for defining an order book) you should specify it as a JSON object with _only_ a `currency` field.
 Never include an `issuer` field for XRP.

-Finally, if the recipient account of the payment trusts multiple gateways for a currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
+Finally, if the recipient account of the payment trusts multiple issuers for a currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
 To do this, specify the recipient account's address as the `issuer` value in the JSON object.

 ### Currency Codes ###
 [Currency Code]: #currency-codes